 Contemplative Curiosity: Mary Oliver on Moments

 For this practice, settle into your space for 10-ish minutes of presence.
-Sometimes we can connect to the present moment by noticing what comes up in us as we read, listen, or view a “third thing” and reflecting on it.
-We may discover insight there, too, but we aren’t approaching the practice with the intention of an outcome.
-This practice is about entering into what’s happening right now, whatever that is.
+Let’s connect to the present moment by noticing what comes up as we read these selections.
+We aren’t approaching these words with the intention of an outcome, though it’s possible something will stick with us.
+This invitation is to enter in and notice what it stirs in you.

 There are moments that cry out to be fulfilled.